7 Important Macro Trends (2023-2026)

 2022 was a rollercoaster of a year in terms of the overall business environment.

 On January 3rd of 2022, the S&P 500 index hit an all-time high at $4,796.56.

-As of June 2022, this index was down more than 20% from its January high, meaning that the market has entered bear territory.
+As of February 2023, this index was down more than 20% from its all-time-high, meaning that the market has entered bear territory.